jackdoylejackdoyle/jackdoylejackdoyle/README.md

-Data Science 4 Everyone student.
+3rd year student in Data Science 4 Everyone

 <!--
 **jackdoylejackdoyle/jackdoylejackdoyle** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.